frdbonif/sys2mqtt/README.md

 #### Windows

 - Please use version 0.2.3 on Windows for the time being.
+- Once version 0.4.0 is merged to master Windows support will be ready.

 #### Other

 - Please use version 0.2.3 on FreeBSD for the time being.
+- Once version 0.4.0 is merged to master FreeBSD support will be ready.

 ## Installation (Debian & Ubuntu)